 RedHat is a Linux-based server designed specifically for organizations.
 It’s a community-supported counterpart that has its multiple variants.
 But, when it comes to SSL installation, the process is still the same one.
-For instance, first, you must generate a CSR before installing an SSL certificate on RedHat Linux Server.

 Nonetheless, here is the complete SSL certificate installation process you’ll require to go through before installing the SSL certificate.